 Anyone who lives here will tell you that autumn is perfect season to visit Taiwan.
 The typhoon season is winding down and the weather cools considerably.
 There’s very little rain and lots of sunshine, making it a very comfortable season for sightseeing.

 This is also when locals celebrate both Moon Festival and Double Ten Day.
 Moon Festival is quite fun if you can spend it with a local family.
 People usually spend the festival enjoying time with family while barbecuing under the full moon.
 Double Ten Day is a much livelier holiday with a military parade taking place in front of the presidential palace each year.
-Some cities also have fireworks displays but this varies from year to year.
+Some cities also have firework displays but this varies from year to year.

 Winters in Taiwan are pretty mild.
 You’ll find that although most locals kit themselves out in the warmest of winter gear, tourists used to colder weather can survive in sweaters and jackets.
-Temperatures rarely drop below 10°C and unless you’re up a mountain in one of the country’s incredible national parks, you won’t see any snow or even frost.
+Temperatures rarely drop below 10°C and unless you’re up a mountain in one of the region’s incredible parks, you won’t see any snow or even frost.

 The best thing about winter in Taiwan is the fact that there are so many things going on.
 While Taiwanese generally don’t celebrate Christmas, there’s still the impressive Christmasland to visit out in Banqiao.
 As for New Year’s Eve, you’re spoiled for choice.
-Taipei 101 is the most popular event but there are also fireworks displays and performances in Taichung and Kaohsiung.
+Taipei 101 is the most popular event but there are also firework displays and performances in Taichung and Kaohsiung.

 And towards the end of the season the biggest celebration of them all takes place, Chinese New Year.
-This public holiday usually lasts for about a week and it’s a great time to be in the country.
+This public holiday usually lasts for about a week and it’s a great time to be in Taiwan.
 Everyone is in holiday mode and the shops are filled with great bargains.
 Be warned though, public transport, particularly trains to the south can be packed throughout the holiday.